-Blatantly derivative romantic comedy seems like the embodiment of a studio pitch -- "Annie Hall” meets “When Harry Met Sally,” minus the ethnic angle.
-Setting “Stupid” in patented New York Valentine-card settings (opening credit sequence outlines all the landmark edifices, including the World Trade Center, in white polka-dot snow), first-time helmer Brian Burns never misses a tourist-friendly Gotham postcard vista, while talkative star-crossed leads (David Krumholtz and Milla Jovovich) struggle through the scenery with forced “quirky” dialogue.
+Blatantly derivative romantic comedy seems like the embodiment of a studio pitch — “Annie Hall” meets “When Harry Met Sally,” minus the ethnic angle.
+Setting “Stupid” in patented New York Valentine-card settings (opening credit sequence outlines all the landmark edifices, including the World Trade Center, in white polka-dot snow), first-time helmer Brian Burns (Ed’s brother) never misses a tourist-friendly Gotham postcard vista, while talkative star-crossed leads (David Krumholtz and Milla Jovovich) struggle through the scenery with forced “quirky” dialogue.
 Whiny, neurotic whitebread Woody Allen without convincing witty patter, pic is likely to flounder theatrically, though recognizable stars and familiar premises could attract undiscriminating vid auds.